prajwal10s/TaskTracker/README.md

     Real-time Updates: Utilizes tRPC and React Query for efficient data fetching and updates, ensuring the UI reflects changes promptly.

+    Each Project can be seen in Project Tab

+    Once you click on Project tab you can view all task associated with that particular project

 ✨ Future Features

     Dashboard that lets you filter your tasks based on deadlines, tags, and many more